 - The duty to provide drinks and food that are safe to consume, and more.

-If you suffered injuries because negligent servers, bartenders, or managers breached any of these duties, you may be able to succeed in a lawsuit against the business.
+If you suffered injuries because negligent servers, bartenders, or managers breached any of these duties, you may be able to succeed in a lawsuit against the restaurant or bar in Philadelphia.

-Damages for Injuries at a Bar or Restaurant in PA
+Damages for Injuries at a Bar or Restaurant in Philadelphia

 When suing for injury, you may be entitled to “damages” to pay for the harms you suffered.
 The first set of damages you may get is for medical expenses.
 If you were injured enough to need medical treatment, hospitalization, surgeries, medical imaging (e.g. X-rays or MRIs), physical therapy, or ongoing medical care, you may be able to recover these costs from the liable parties.
 Especially if you fell and suffered traumatic brain injury or other serious injuries, you may be entitled to substantial compensation for your medical bills.